 Below you will find a few lists with examples of some of the best seeds for winter sowing, sorted by type.
 Of course, this isn’t meant to be an “all-inclusive” list.

-This is just a small sample of ones that have worked for me, and should help give you an idea of the types of seeds to try for yourself.
+This is just a small sample of ones that have worked for me, and should help give you an idea of the types to try for yourself.

 Annuals